 - I heard Kul IN had good reviews and I saw it for myself when I checked the online reviews.
 I realized that Kul IN is the best place for quality culinary education in Croatia.

 Kul IN: What are your expectations after the program, how will it help you further your career?

-- I think that the program prepared me well for the rest of my career, we learned various techniques, worked with different ingredients and learned the basics, which is the most important part, the rest comes with experience.
+- I think that the program prepared me well for the rest of my career, we learned various techniques, worked with different interesting ingredients and mastered the foundation of culinary arts, which is the most important part, the rest comes with experience.

 Kul IN: Which lesson was your favorite?
 Favorite dish you prepared on the program?

 - My favorite lesson was when we prepared beef steak, and the favorite dish I prepared on the program was duck breast with sweet potato puree and honey with caramelized orange fillets.

 Kul IN: How would you rate your progress?

 - I know a lot more than before and I honed my skills during the program.

 Kul IN: What do you like to prepare in your free time?